-- Continually starting new tasks before finishing old ones
+- An inclination to start new tasks and projects before finishing old ones

-- Taking risks in activities, often with little or no regard for personal safety or the safety of others – for example, driving dangerously.
+- Taking risks in activities, often with little or no regard for personal safety or the safety of others – for example, driving recklessly

 For hyperactive ADHD, differences in presentation between children and adults are starker.
 While children with hyperactive ADHD may be impatient and impulsive by skipping turns, blurting out responses to questions or attempting dangerous stunts without thinking things through, these have magnified repercussions for adults in social and work settings.
 Adults with hyperactive ADHD may similarly have difficulty controlling their instinctive responses during work meetings but more worryingly, may also be impulsive in spending patterns and engage in other risky behaviours such as speeding.
-In social settings, they may also interrupt conversations and end up monopolising them to the annoyance of others.
+In social settings, they may also interrupt conversations and end up monopolising them.